B1ue-Dev/Jimmy-Blue/README.md

-# Hi there 👋.
-This is Blue
+# Hello there.
+This is Blue.

 <!--
 **Jimmy-Blue/Jimmy-Blue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.